opensquiggly/eugene/README.md

 * The trigrams for "foxhound" are: fox, oxh, xho, hou, oun, und

 Suppose we're looking for all documents that contain the string literal "quickly".
-We can start by finding all documents that contain the trigram "qui".

 First we get a list of all the documents that contain the leading trigram, "qui".
 Then we get another list of all the documents containing the trailing trigram, "kly" and see if the trigram "kly" exists at position qui + 4.
+Then we perform the interesection of these two lists.
+Finally, we check the document to see if it truly contains the full literal "quickly" at position qui.

-In actuality we don't have to search for leading and trailing trigrams, we can search for any two lists of trigrams and intersect the lists to find the documents that contain both matches.
+In actuality we don't have to search for specifically leading and trailing trigrams, we can search for any two trigrams of our choosing within the literal.
+As long as we have two lists of trigrams, we can intersect the list and hopefully wind up with a relatively small list of matching documents.
 This observation allows for some optimizations - we can search for the least frequently occurring trigrams to minimize the number of documents we need to search.

-If we carefully arrange the documents so that they always come back ordered by file ids, then intersecting the two lists can be very fast because we can skip over large numbers of unmatched documents as we perform the intersection.
+If we carefully arrange the documents so that they always come back ordered by sequential file ids, then intersecting the two lists can be very fast because we can skip over large numbers of unmatched documents as we perform the intersection.

 This is why we need a custom file format that we have fine grained control over.
 We want to iterate over the indexes in very specific ways, with some strategically applied optimizations, to return results back to the user very quickly.

 So that's what Zoekt does.
-It builds up these dictionaries and then does all the other necessary work to use them to look up literals and run regex searches on candidate documents.
+It builds up these indexes and then does all the other necessary work to use them to look up literals and run regex searches on candidate documents.